MarcusJellinghaus/Docker_based_CI_for_Python_SqlServer/README.md

 ## Analyse data with metabase

 [Metabase](https://www.metabase.com/) is a tool to analyse data.
 It can be easily installed with docker, see `install_metabase.md`.
 The metabase installation is than locally available on [http://localhost:3000/](http://localhoSst:3000/).

+## Installing other databases

+Other databases can also be installed on docker, see `install different databases.md`.